Updated February 2019

 As discussed above, when using it in travel system mode with the car seats on, it may not fit through standard doorways.
 Of course, all doorways are different, but by ADA standards, the clear width of a door opening must be a minimum of 32 inches – and with the car seats on, you might struggle through doors on the narrower end of this.
 (Also, with the cup holder attached, the Dana for 2 measures 34.5 inches wide, so your coffee might hold you up on occasion too.)
 This is truly a huge bummer for parents of infant twins who are planning to use this instead of a double frame stroller.

-Also annoying is that when you want to insert the car seat(s), you need to remove the hood and then place the car seat adapters in their place (hopefully you don’t need to do this often…).
+Also annoying is that when you want to insert the car seat(s), you need to remove the hood and then put the car seat adapters in their place (hopefully you don’t need to do this often…).

 In addition, given the location of the handles, some moms say you need to walk extra close to the stroller (I guess the upside is that you get to feel super close to your kids?!).
 Another issue users cite is that the baskets under the seats are difficult to access, and too small to hold diaper bags or other larger items.
 And while it’s nice that the stroller comes with a parent cup holder, many report it’s super flimsy and even unusable (plus it makes the stroller wider, as discussed above).